 Using Information to Make Informed Decisions

-Once the buyer has gathered information on the potential acquisition target's workplace culture, they need to evaluate the information and make informed decisions about the acquisition.
+Once the buyer has gathered information on the potential acquisition target's workplace culture, they must evaluate the information and make informed decisions about the acquisition.

 This pre-Final Investment Decision (FID) site visit is part of Acquira's Success Coaching offer, though the individual conducting the site visit is an ACE Integrator.
-If the buyer decides they want to continue with the ACE integration process after the deal closes, then the ACE Framework is available at the signing of the Asset Purchase Agreement (APA) where the ACE contract will then be signed and introductory work is begun with the Finance and People & Culture Integrators.
+Suppose the buyer decides they want to continue with the ACE integration process after the deal closes.
+In that case, the ACE Framework is available at the signing of the Asset Purchase Agreement (APA) where the ACE contract will then be signed, and introductory work is begun with the Finance and People & Culture Integrators.

-Brian says he likes to visit a business so he can get a sense of what it’s like to work there – and sometimes that means speaking to employees who don't know that a sale is coming.
+Brian says he likes to visit a business to get a sense of what it’s like to work there – and sometimes that means speaking to employees who don't know that a sale is coming.

 “I want to see the day-to-day activity because I just want to smell it and see how it feels,” he says.
 “And that's why I say the best single metric for workplace culture is: ‘Is this a place where I would choose to work?’”

 If there are significant differences in culture and values, buyers may need to consider whether the acquisition is the right choice.
-Even if the target company has strong financials, a poor cultural fit can negatively impact the success of the acquisition.
+Even if the target company has strong financials, a poor cultural fit can negatively impact the acquisition's success.
 For example, if the acquisition target has a different work ethic or customer service approach, it could result in lower employee morale, higher turnover rates, and lower customer satisfaction.
-In this case, the buyer may need to consider other potential acquisition targets that have a stronger cultural fit.
+In this case, the buyer may need to consider other potential acquisition targets with a stronger cultural fit.

-It’s certainly possible to change workplace culture but it takes a lot of buy-in from employees, says Brian.
-One way around this is to make it clear that you want to get input from them and work at improving how the business operates for you and the employees.
+It’s certainly possible to change workplace culture but it takes a lot of employee buy-in, says Brian.
+One way around this is to clarify that you want to get their input and improve how the business operates for you and the employees.